lws803/CS3245/HW4/README.txt

 Searching:

 Two modes are supported boolean and free text.
+We use the two pointer method to perform intersections and unions.

 Query Refinement: